korpling/graphANNIS-java/README.md

 CI will automatically create a P2 repository in the gh-pages branch in under the sub-folder `p2/<short-version>`, e.g. https://korpling.github.io/graphannis-java/p2/v0.22/.

-## 3rd party dependencies

-This software depends on several 3rd party libraries.
-These are documented in the THIRD-PARTY.txt file in this folder.

 ## Author(s)

 * Thomas Krause (thomas.krause@hu-berlin.de)